ros2/design/articles/160_roslaunch_frontend.md

 *+* Straightforward to implement.

-*+* Launch implementations are completely unaware of the static description existence and its parsing process (to the extent that type agnostic instantiation mechanisms are available).
+*+* Launch implementations are completely unaware of the existence of the static description formats and their parsing process (to the extent that type agnostic instantiation mechanisms are available).

 *-* Statically typed launch system implementations may require variant objects to deal with actions.